seniorjoinu/ic-cron/README.md

 ## Limitations

-1. Right now `ic-cron` doesn't support canister upgrades, so all your queued tasks will be lost.
-This is due to a limitation in `ic-cdk`, which doesn't support multiple stable variables at this moment.
-Once they do, I'll update this library, so it will handle canister upgrades gracefully.
-If you really want this functionality right now, you may try to serialize the state manually using `get_cron_state()` function.

-2. Since `ic-cron` can't pulse faster than the consensus ticks, it has an error of ~2s.
+1. Since `ic-cron` can't pulse faster than the consensus ticks, it has an error of ~2s.
 So make sure you're not using a `duration_nano` interval less than 3s, otherwise it won't work as expected.

 ## API